 - Endocarditis: Infection of the interior of the heart.
 Typically caused by bacteria found on the skin or in the mouth and introduced into the blood through IV heroin use.

 - Pulmonary Edema: Fluid buildup in the lungs.
 Can result in difficulty breathing, fatigue, chest pain, and cough.

-- Septic Embolism: An infected piece of tissue becomes dislodged and travels through the circulatory system.
-Typically originates from a heroin injection site.
+- Septic Embolism: An infected piece of tissue that becomes dislodged and travels through the circulatory system.
+Originates from a heroin injection site.
 May be fatal.

 - Ischemic Stroke: Caused by a blockage in the circulatory system resulting in a part of the brain being starved of oxygen.
 Can be caused by septic embolism or adulterants in heroin.
 Can cause permanent brain damage or death.

 - Rhabdomyolysis: Caused by dead muscle tissue breaking down into the blood, causing kidney damage or failure.
-Can be caused by repeated IV drug use and subsequent tissue damage.
+Can be caused by repeated IV drug use and tissue damage.
 Is potentially fatal and kidney damage may be permanent.
-Getting rhabdomyolysis once increases the risk of subsequent occurrence.
+Getting rhabdomyolysis once increases the risk of it happening again.

 - Liver Damage: Due to heroin metabolism as well as adulterants or contaminants in the drug.
 Also due to secondary effects of IV drug use such as septic embolism.

 - Hepatitis B or C: Viral liver infection acquired by IV drug use.
 Can progress to cirrhosis of the liver.

 - Kidney Damage: Due to adulterants or contaminants in heroin as well as secondary effects of IV drug use such as rhabdomyolysis.

 - HIV/AIDS: Autoimmune disorder acquired by IV drug use.
 If untreated it can result in a variety of illnesses, pneumocystis pneumonia, and finally death.